The leading assessment of ADHD & comorbid disorders in children and youth ages 6 to 18

 The Conners 3rd Edition (Conners 3) has been updated to provide a new scoring option for the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) Symptom Scales.

-The Conners 3 now has the following two scoring options for the MHS Online Assessment Center and the MHS Scoring Software:
+The Conners 3 now has the following two scoring options for the MHS Online Assessment Center+:

 DSM-IV-TR™: The DSM Symptom Scales are scored based on diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR).